Murathan Mungan

-Murathan Mungan (born 21 April 1955 in Istanbul) is a Turkish author, short story writer, playwright, and poet.
+Murathan Mungan (born 21 April 1955) is a Turkish author, short story writer, playwright, and poet.

 Biography

 Mungan's family originates from Mardin.
 His father is an Arab and mother is a Bosniak.
 After receiving his BA from the Faculty of Letters and Drama at Ankara University, he worked as a dramaturg before devoting all his time to writing poetry, plays, short stories, novels, film scenarios, and songs.
 His first collection of poems, Osmanlıya Dair Hikayat (Stories about Ottomans) was published in 1980, making Mungan an overnight success.

 His output remained prolific and various poetry books followed, notably Yaz Gecer (Summer Passes) and Metal.
 He has written four theatre plays, which earned him wider success.
 Mahmud ile Yezida, Taziye are two of the most staged plays of the modern Turkish theatre.
+He was chosen as the best playwright, together with Mehmet Baydın, by the Ankara Art Association for his staging of the play Condolences, the second book of the Mesopotamia Trilogy, in 1984.